morty555/fiber/README.md

 ```
 npm run build
 ```
-### python project compiles
+### project compiles
 ```
-uv run python main.py
+python classify_api.py
 ```
-and you should install some libraies before running the project
+and you should install libraies before running the project

 ### Customize configuration